 Summer – June to August

-• Loose, breathable clothing that will keep you cool.
+- Loose, breathable clothing to stay cool.

-• Even though the weather will be hot, still allow for a light jacket for cool evenings in high altitude and desert areas.
+- Light jacket for cool evenings in high altitude and desert areas.

 Winter – November to February

-• Closed-toe shoes and socks.
+- Closed-toe shoes and socks.

-Shoulder Seasons – Spring -mid-March to May | Autumn – September to October
+Shoulder Seasons – Spring (mid-March to May) | Autumn (September to October)

-• A jacket or windbreaker for evenings and mornings.
+- Jacket or windbreaker for evenings and mornings.

-Take the Right Luggage
+Choose the Right Luggage

 The streets of the medinas are very uneven.
 Fez, in particular, can be quite challenging with bags, often with stairs and narrow uphill streets.
 Some accommodation will send someone with a cart to meet you, but this is not always the case.
 The roads are also filthy, often with donkey droppings, so you don’t want to ruin a good suitcase either.